 Nothing says summertime like some good old fashioned onion rings.
 They’re great for parties, great for snacks, and great for kiddie finger food.
 And they’re easy to make -you only need an onion, some bread crumbs, flour, baking powder, an egg, salt & pepper, and milk -and you’re good to bake!
 After just 20 painless minutes (ok, they might be a little bit painful because of the anticipation . . . 🙂 ), you will have an enviable treat to share -or not!
 Hey, no judgment here.

-Add these crunchy baked onions to your favorite casseroles or have as a appetizer.
+Add these crunchy baked onion rings to your favorite casseroles or have as an appetizer.
 Either way, they are delicious!

-- 1 large sweet or red onion, thinly sliced into rings
+- 1 sweet onion or red onion, large, thinly sliced into rings

-- 1/2 cup whole wheat Panko (gluten free panko) or whole grain bread crumbs (bread crumb recipe)
+- 1/2 cup gluten-free panko or whole grain bread crumbs (bread crumb recipe)

 - 1/2 teaspoon baking power

 - 1/4 teaspoon black pepper

 - 3/4 cup low-fat milk or low-fat buttermilk